-Cetoleic acid and gondoic acid, two omega-9 monounsaturated fatty acids which have beneficial effects on levels of ‘good’ cholesterol, hypertension and insulin sensitivity (4).
+- Cetoleic and gondoic acids, two omega-9 monounsaturated fatty acids which have beneficial effects on levels of 'good' cholesterol, hypertension and pancreatic hormone sensitivity (4).

-Astaxanthin, a remarkable, deep red antioxidant.
-This powerful compound, which is responsible for the pink colour of prawns, helps protect against the harmful effects of UV rays and plays a role in the anti-inflammatory process (5).
+- Astaxanthin,, a remarkable, deep red antioxidant.
+This powerful compound, responsible for the pink color of prawns, helps protect against the harmful effects of UV rays and plays a role in the anti-inflammatory process (5).

 A form of omega-3 fatty acid with more powerful effects